You Live With A Teacher When (Teacher Humour)

 - During the school year, they have two moods: completely exhausted or super stressed.

-- During assessment and reporting cycles you find a lot of reasons to leave the house.
+- During assessment and reporting cycles, you find a lot of reasons to leave the house.

-- They continuously refer to their class as “my kids”, but you don’t remember having thirty kids.
+- They continuously refer to their class as “my kids,” but you don’t remember having thirty kids.

-- Has not eaten lunch in years.
+- They have not eaten lunch in years.

-- Part of your monthly house budget goes to school supplies such as stickers, pens, paper, glue and art supplies.
+- Part of your monthly house budget goes to school supplies such as stickers, pens, paper, glue, and art supplies.

-- They leave the house looking clean and proper, and return covered in dust, chalk, vomit, whiteboard marker, pen ink or paint.
+- They leave the house looking clean and proper and return covered in dust, chalk, vomit, whiteboard marker, pen ink or paint.

-If the person you live with matches most of these descriptions, congratulations you live with a teacher!
+If the person you live with matches most of these descriptions, congratulations, you live with a teacher!